pksunkara/cargo-workspaces/README.md

     -m, --message <message>                 Use a custom commit message when creating the version commit --pre-id <identifier>               Specify prerelease identifier
-        --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v]
+        --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v] --token <token>                     The token to use for publishing
 ```

 <!-- omit in TOC -->